reactorlabs/RhoVec/semantics.md

       - v_2 does not have 1 element
       - v_3 does not have 1 element
       - n2 % n1 =/= 0
+      - i is negative
+      - j is negative

 A matrix is created from the elements of `v_1`, with `v_2` rows and `v_3` columns.
 If the length of `v_1` is less than the product of dimensions, then it